1Strategy/vpc-starter-template/README.md

 This branch is to support deployment of VPCs across accounts via stacksets as well as including additional templates to integrate a centralized transit gateway and update the associated routes into into the existing route tables.

+Templates are to be deployed in the following order:

+1. network-shared-services-transit-gateway.yaml - deploy into the shared services or organizational root account

+### Please note that you will have to accept the invitations for the Transit Gateway in EACH of the child accounts before proceeding
+### They will be visible here: https://us-west-2.console.aws.amazon.com/ram/home?region=us-west-2

+2. network-stackset-vpc.yaml - deploy into each of the child accounts via stacksets
+3. network-stackset-transit-gateway.yaml - deploy into each of the child accounts via stacksets.
+You will need to provide as a parameter the transit gateway identifier (tgw-abc123) from the first template.

 # 1Strategy AWS VPC template

 This VPC template is a complete CloudFormation template to build out a VPC network with public and private subnets in three AWS Availability Zones.